 Podcasts can be a great way to keep everyone entertained.
 From comedy, education and story-telling, it can be a great way for kids to tune out on their own, or part of a group activity, which can get them enthused in their own conversations and stories.
 Click through for a selection of great suggestions.

 In light of school closures across the country, it's important that learning doesn't come to a halt.
 Whilst there are many resources being put in place to support children and their families up and down the UK, there are some great online resources out there for all ages.
 BBC Bitesize is great for this as it caters for ages 3-16+.

 Online tool, Arcademics, blends both learning and arcade games.
 From Year One to Year Six and Geography to Division, there’s plenty of topics that are made to be entertaining, as well as valuable!

 Ready, steady, cook!

 Getting little hands into cooking and baking might not only help alleviate boredom around the home, but it can also be a great point at which to teach the younger members of the family, the importance of washing their hands.
 For all of those easy and stress-free recipes, BBC Good Food has us covered.

 It's important to remain active, and to go about your normal routine as much as possible, even if that means you enjoy heading outside for a run!
-Under current circumstances, it's still safe to go on your usual daily run - it's actually safer than exercising indoors.
-However, with the news constantly informing us on changes to social distancing recommendations, we'll be keeping you updated on how to exercise during this time.
+Under current circumstances, it's still safe to go on your usual daily run.

 Getting involved in these activities can also be a great way of taking your mind off the current issues, helping you to relax and clear your mind whilst at home.